-Driving a corporate vehicle carries its own risks, both for the employee and his or her employer.
-Being involved in a wreck with a company car, whether you are the employee or the other party, means determining who is at fault and who is ultimately responsible for paying damages.
+Driving a corporate vehicle carries certain risks, both for the employee and their employer.
+Being involved in a wreck with a company car, whether you are the employee or the other party, can make it somewhat more challenging to determine who is at fault and, ultimately, who is responsible for paying your damages.

-If you have been involved in an accident while driving a corporate vehicle and the other driver was at fault, it’s fairly straightforward that the other driver—or rather, their insurance company—is responsible for paying damages.
-Securing this compensation naturally requires that you take down important information, including the other driver’s license number, their contact information, and insurance information.
-Filing a police report is also important here.
+If you have been involved in an accident while driving a corporate vehicle and the other driver was at fault, your case will likely be fairly straightforward.
+In Illinois, the at-fault driver—or rather, their insurance company—is responsible for paying damages after an accident.
+Securing this compensation naturally requires that you take down important information, including the other driver’s license number, contact information, and insurance information.
+It is also important that you file a police report.

 If the driver of a corporate vehicle is at fault for an accident, determining where the liability falls becomes a little more difficult.
 Generally, the employer is responsible, but there are some situations in which this may not be the case.

 Under respondeat superior laws, the employer is responsible for paying damages due to injury and loss of property if the employee is acting within the scope of their employment.
-In other words, if the employee is driving as part of performing their job, the employer, not the employee, is liable.
+In other words, if the employee is driving as part of performing their job, the employer—not the employee—is typically liable.
 This is also referred to as vicarious liability, and it applies even if the employer has not been negligent in any way.

-Our attorneys can help you claim compensation for the following:
+Our Chicago corporate vehicle accident attorneys can help you claim and seek compensation for the following: